minamouse/hackbright-project/README.md

 #### Input:

-* note names with octaves - C5, F4 B-4
+* note names with octaves
 * space-separated
 * - is for flats
+* try this: C5 C5 G5 G5 A5 A5 G5